 - Endocuff Vision – A medical device which attaches to the distal end of an endoscope that improves colorectal examination for patients undergoing bowel cancer tests.
 Bowel cancer is the fourth most common cancer in England with 34,000 people diagnosed each year.
-For every 1,000 people screened for cancer, it is estimated that six cases could be avoided thanks to early detection through the use of this device.
+For every 1,000 people screened for cancer, it is estimated that six cases could be avoided thanks to early detection using this device.

 - SecurAcath – A device to secure catheters that reduces the infection risk for patients with a peripherally inserted central catheter.
 The use of this equipment helps to reduce the time taken to care and treat dressing changes.
 This type of catheter is normally used in people needing intravenous access for several weeks or months in both inpatient and outpatient settings.
 NICE estimate up to 120,000 people per year could be eligible.

-- We aim to select a range of cost effective innovations within our budgetary confines in order to have a wide-reaching impact on patient care, and maximise learning from the programme while fostering culture change.
+- The ITP’s focus is to support a range of cost effective medical devices, digital platforms and technologies within our budgetary confines and will have a wide-reaching impact on patient care, deliver savings to the NHS and maximise learning from the programme while fostering culture change.

 - The ITP programme forms part of a wider set of activities to support innovation in the NHS, led by NHS England and delivered with the support of the Academic Health Science Network.